ivelischpfuli/stream-manual/README.md

 ![rating](media/comboRating.jpg)
 \
 How high can you get it?
 Try working together with your fellow viewers!\
-*Protip: "Throw Two Objects" can be used to help build and maintain a combo!\
+*Protip: "Throw Two Objects" can be used to help build and maintain a combo!*\
 \
 Currently, combos and damage are purely cosmetic.

 # Chat commands, as simple as BANG!
+*Type: Chat message*\
 There are quite a few chat commands that anyone can use which cause various effects.\
 \
 !taunt - Causes me to taunt, which displays a random alpaca for a brief moment.
 There is essentially no cooldown on this, so it can be used over and over.\